An analytic approach to the stress energy tensor in quantum field theory: Shale's theorem and further properties of the implementation

 For the sums we therefore get

 as the sum converges by the quotient criterion.
-For $e^{\frac{1}{2} a(L)}$ the sum is in fact finite, so the statement follows immediately.

 It remains to show convergence in case we have parameter dependence.
-We gain show this only for $K(s)$.
 By compactness of the parameter space we have $\| K(s) \|_{\mathrm{HS}} < 1 - \delta$ for some $\delta>0$.
 The above argument then shows also that we have convergence in the Banach space of continuous functions in $s$ taking values in $\mathcal{L}(\mathcal{F}_n, \mathcal{F}_\infty )$.
 For the first derivative with respect to any coordinate in a local chart we have

-For the higher derivatives of order $q$ of $\left( a^*(K(s)) \right)^j$ we obtain finite linear combination of terms that are polynomial expressions in $k$ and in derivatives of $a^*(K(s))$ which is positively homogeneous of degree $k$ in $K$.
-In the sums this produces an additional factor where $p(j)$ is a polynomial in $j$ of degree $q$.
+For the higher derivatives of order $q$ of $\left( a^*(K(s)) \right)^j$ we obtain finite linear combination of terms that are polynomial expressions in $j$ and in derivatives of $a^*(K(s))$ which is positively homogeneous of degree $j$ in $K$.
+In the sums this produces an additional factor $p(j)$, where $p(j)$ is a polynomial in $j$ of degree $k$.
 To test the convergence in the $C^k$-norm for $\psi$ in the $n$-particle subspace we end up having to estimate